gnfrazier/gnfrazier.github.io/_posts/2018-1-29-understanding-toml.md

 -   Default config format for Rust-Cargo
 -   Default config format for Pipenv
 -   Similar structure to .ini
--   Clear way to next tables
+-   Clear way to nest tables
 -   More strongly typed than yaml
 -   Younger than yaml or JSON